RichardLee0211/CS520Arch_Ghose/proj2/README.md

   RAT[R1] = UX, R_RAT[R1] = UY, after RAT[R1] is update, save old value in R_RAT[R1], used for recovering
 - how file_parse.c functions become useable in cpu.c, without include ?:
     in the original code, public file_parser function is declared in cpu.h, it's like one .h file and two implement .c file
+- don't need write back stage?? do wirte back operations in the end of intFU, mulFU, memFU

 ### some trick about vim
 <C-w> _     - maximum current window